-- Investigating Modern History

-- Students undertake at least one option from 'The Nature of Modern History', and at least TWO case studies.

-- Historical Investigation

-- The Shaping of the Modern World

-- At least ONE study from 'The Shaping of the Modern World' is to be undertaken.
+- Investigating Modern History - Students undertake at least one option from 'The Nature of Modern History', and at least TWO case studies. - Historical Investigation - The historical investigation is designed to provide opportunities for all students to further develop relevant investigative, research and presentation skills that are the core of the historical inquiry process. - The Shaping of the Modern World - At least ONE study from 'The Shaping of the Modern World' is to be undertaken.